 How is the Program Funded?

-The Stewardship Program is funded using general obligation bonds, which, like a home mortgage, requires the state to pay principal and interest over time for an investment that will last for generations.
+The Stewardship Program is funded using general obligation bonds, which, like a home mortgage, require the state to pay principal and interest over time for an investment that will last for generations.
 Debt service for Stewardship Program borrowing accounts for less than 0.3% of Wisconsin’s state budget, and works out to a little more than $0.30 per Wisconsinite per week or approximately $15 per resident per year.
-The state legislature has historically reauthorized the program for ten year periods.
+The state legislature has historically reauthorized the program for ten-year periods.
 It began at $25 million a year in funding, eventually it reached a high of $86 million.
-On June 11th, 2019 the legislature reauthorized the program for two years at $33 million per year.
+On June 10th, 2021 the legislature reauthorized the program for four years at $32 million per year.

 What is next for Stewardship?

 The 2021-23 budget provided a largely missed opportunity to restore funding and certainty to the Knowles-Nelson Stewardship Program.
 While Governor Evers’ budget proposal included exciting provisions for the Program – a ten-year reauthorization and funding at $70 million annually — the Republican majority on the Joint Finance Committee opted to not include these provisions in their state budget bill.
 Instead, they kept the status quo for funding at about $32 million per year, less than half of the governor’s proposal.
 They did, however, agree to a lengthening of the Program’s reauthorization, moving it from two years to four.
 While a four-year reauthorization doesn’t provide the same level of stability that the Governor’s ten-year proposal would have, it is a step in the right direction.